Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2019 Winner

-Dr. Pinar Ayata works in the Department of Neuroscience at the Icahn School of Medicine at Mount Sinai (ISMMS).
-Her research focuses on uncovering molecular mechanisms by which microglia support health and function of the brain, and how their dysfunction contributes to neurodegenerative disease.
-She recently identified an epigenetic mechanism that regulates microglial clearance activity in different brain regions and showed that its dysregulation is detrimental to normal brain function.
-Inspired by recent genetic studies, which pointed to myeloid engulfment and degradation pathways as major risk factors in neurodegenerative diseases, she plans to continue to investigate regulatory mechanisms of microglial phagocytosis and its role in tissue protection and regeneration.
-Dr. Ayata is a Postdoctoral Fellow in the laboratory of Dr. Anne Schaefer, Associate Professor in the Department of Neuroscience at the ISMMS.
+When she received the award, Dr. Pinar Ayata worked in the Department of Neuroscience at the Icahn School of Medicine at Mount Sinai (ISMMS).
+Her research focused on uncovering molecular mechanisms by which microglia support health and function of the brain, and how their dysfunction contributes to neurodegenerative disease.
+During that time, she identified an epigenetic mechanism that regulates microglial clearance activity in different brain regions and showed that its dysregulation is detrimental to normal brain function.
+Inspired by the recent genetic studies, which point to myeloid engulfment and degradation pathways as major risk factors in neurodegenerative diseases, she plans to continue to investigate regulatory mechanisms of microglial phagocytosis and its role in tissue protection and regeneration.

 Shuang Wang